aakashkcx/chess-engine/README.md

 A chess engine built in TypeScript.

-_Based of my final year project in University._
+_Based off my final year project in University._